 Before you start investing, it is important to consider your budget and financial goals, and how much risk you are comfortable taking on.
 Like many things in life, investing comes with its own share of risks and rewards.
-You can do this on your own or with the help of an advisor.
+Start your investment journey on your own or with the help of an advisor.

 Set your budget and financial goals

 Setting your financial goals will help you develop an investment plan to meet those goals.
-A good place to start is assessing your current financial situation and creating a budget.
+A good place to start your investment journey is by assessing your current financial situation and creating a budget.
 Consider the following types of questions:

 - How much do you earn?